125 Years Memory: Ertuğrul episode

 In the night of 16 September 1890, while returning from a goodwill visit to Japan, the Turkish frigate Ertuğrul is caught up in a typhoon and sinks in the Pacific Ocean off the coast of Kushimoto, Wakayama.
 Hearing the alarm bell the villagers of Kashino, a poor fishing village on Kushimoto's island of Kii Oshima, rush to the shore.
 They are confronted with the grisly spectacle of vast numbers of dead and dying.
 With more than 500 crew members dead, it is one of the largest sea accidents in history at that time.
 Risking their own lives, the villagers are able to rescue 69 Turkish sailors.
 Tamura (Seiyo Uchino), a doctor living in Kashino village, and his assistant Haru (Shioli Kutsuna) treat the injured.
 In the wake of her life rescuing efforts Haru builds a special bond with Mustafa (Kenan Ece), an officer on the Ertuğrul.
-Although being very poor and having hardly to eat, the villagers share what little they have with strangers from a country 9,000 kilometers away.
+Although being very poor and having hardly to eat, the villagers share what little they have with strangers from a country 9,000 kilometers away and give them shelter in their small village of only 60 households.